 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company's core objective is to maintain a balance between continuity of funding and flexibility through the monitoring of cash flows at varying levels to ensure that it has sufficient cash on demand to meet expected operational expenses.

-The following are the remaining contractual maturities of financial liabilities at the reporting date.
-The amounts are gross and undiscounted, and include estimated interest payments and excluding the impact of netting agreements:
+The following are the remaining contractual maturities of financial liabilities as at December 31, 2018 and 2017.
+The amounts are gross and undiscounted.